Chronic Lymphocytic Leukemia (CLL)

 • Bone Marrow Infiltration: In some cases, cancerous cells can infiltrate the bone marrow, leading to bone pain.
 This pain can be dull or achy and might worsen with activity.

-• Secondary Conditions: CLL can increase the risk of infections, and some infections themselves can be painful.
-Additionally, anemia, a common complication of CLL, can cause fatigue and a general feeling of weakness.
+• Secondary Conditions: Chronic lymphocytic leukemia (CLL) can increase the risk of infections, and some infections themselves can be painful.
+Additionally, anemia, a common complication of chronic lymphocytic leukemia (CLL), can cause fatigue and a general feeling of weakness.

 CLL Involvement in the CNS

-• In rare cases (between 0.8% and 7% depending on autopsy studies), CLL cells can migrate to the CNS and cause neurological symptoms.
+• In rare cases (between 0.8% and 7% depending on autopsy studies), chronic lymphocytic leukemia (CLL) cells can migrate to the CNS and cause neurological symptoms.
 This isn’t necessarily due to cancerous transformation, but rather the presence of abnormal lymphocytes within the brain or spinal cord.

-• Symptoms can vary depending on the location of the CLL cells within the CNS and might include headaches, seizures, weakness, numbness, or problems with balance.
+• Symptoms can vary depending on the location of the chronic lymphocytic leukemia (CLL) cells within the CNS and might include headaches, seizures, weakness, numbness, or problems with balance.

 • This CNS involvement is often treatable with medications or radiation therapy directed at the brain or spinal cord.